Jeff-Ding/Video-Stabilizer/README.md

 # Video Stabilizer
-This MATLAB program takes in a handheld (or otherwise shaky or unstable) video and attempts to output a motion stabilized version of it.

 ## Usage
 Video must be in the form of an image sequence with file names *1, 2, 3,...,n* and the file extension, where *n* is the number of frames in the video.
 All images in the sequence must be in one directory.
 Stabilization is performed by invoking the **stabilize()** function with parameters: